pimshtein/torrent_bot/README.md

 # Torrent bot
+Torrent bot can downloading torrent from rutracker.org by link and name of torrent.
+If loading by url, use -u key.
+If loading by name, the bot chooses first of link.

-Install on debian-like system.
-Use sudo.
+Installation on debian-like system.
+Use sudo:
 1. Clone project:
 git clone git@github.com:pimshtein/torrent_bot.git
 2. Rename bot.example to bot and config.py.example to config.py